bbonifacio-at-mudd/E208_Final/README.md

-# E208_Final
+# Brandon Bonifacio and Viviane Solomon's Final Project for Jedi Machine Learning (ENGR208).

-Brandon Bonifacio and Viviane Solomon's Final Project for Jedi Machine Learning (ENGR208).
+## Instructions for Working/Running the Code

 How to open notebook in google collab:
 Go to https://colab.research.google.com/.